So are we ready?

 Working remotely is not about being tech-savvy or having the right tools.
 It’s about being effective as a team when we are not in the same building.
 It’s about achieving communication and coordination without being in front of each other.
 Most importantly, it’s about the clarity of expectations and accountability so we can make independent decisions and judgments.

-Here are some key things to take into consideration to help lead your remote teams.
+Key things to take into consideration to help lead your remote teams

 A few years ago, I walked into our lobby and saw that a plant was drying up and dying.
 I asked the lady that helped us with the cleaning to help me water the plant.
 She did.
 A few weeks later, the plant was again drying up and dying.
 My initial request was at a task level.
 I asked for the plant to be watered.
 I did not ask someone to assume the responsibility of watering the plant and I did not ask someone to supervise the watering of the plant.
 Ideally, I should have skipped the specific instruction of having someone water the plant and requested someone take on the responsibility of caring for the plant.
 I could have become upset and argued that it should have been assumed and implied, but the onus was on me.
 I did not clarify my expectations of what the problem was and how I expected that problem to be solved.
 Explaining the expected level of problem-solving is essential under any circumstance but is critical when managing remotely.